Malay trade and creole languages: Baba Malay

-Baba Indonesian
+Peranakan Indonesian

-A kind of Baba Malay, locally called Peranakan from the ethnonym, is spoken among Chinese-Indonesians living in various regions of Indonesia, most visibly in Surabaya and Medan.
+A kind of Baba Malay, locally called Peranakan from the ethnonym, the language is spoken among Chinese-Indonesians living in various regions of Indonesia, most visibly in Surabaya and Medan.
 It is a mixture of three languages: Indonesian (national language), a local language and Chinese elements (ancestry/ethnic language, particularly for certain jargon or glossary such as family relations, business and commerce, and culinary fields).
-The most famous variety is found in East Java, especially in Surabaya and surrounding areas, called Basa Suroboyoan (Surabayan language), with a strong emphasis of low Javanese (ngoko Javanese) and informal tone, which is not only spoken by Chinese-Indonesian in Surabaya, but also by non-Chinese-Indonesians when conversing with the former.
+The most famous variety is found in East Java, especially in Surabaya and surrounding areas, called Boso Suroboyoan (Surabayan language), with a strong emphasis of low Javanese (ngoko Javanese) and informal tone, which is not only spoken by Chinese-Indonesian in Surabaya, but also by non-Chinese-Indonesians when conversing with the former.